 Mandla*, a 22-year-old undergraduate student, was travelling home from Pretoria to rural KwaZulu-Natal for Christmas, when his taxi collided with another.
 He was unconscious when admitted to hospital, and a doctor administered medicine that Mandla was allergic to.

 In South Africa, patients’ health records are almost always paper-based, sometimes without a recognisable filing system.
+When computer systems are used to store information, it is mainly to support general administration and billing activities.

 Few – if any – records of patients’ clinical information are stored electronically.
 Even when this information is recorded, it cannot be shared with other systems inside and outside of a particular healthcare institution.
 This makes it difficult for healthcare professionals to access patient information when they need to make informed decisions about patient care.